Offers in this blog post are expired

 - Sourced from the Alaskan coast

 In northern Illinois, Catch 35 has been serving the highest quality seafood of all types for many years.
 You can always be assured of receiving the very best food amid a wonderfully inviting atmosphere.
 The stellar menu for both lunch and dinner features the freshest fish and seafood.
-Visit our events lineup to view the latest specials or give them a call at 312-346-3500 in Chicago or at 630-717-3500 in Naperville.
+Visit our Happenings page to view the latest specials or give us a call at 312-346-3500 in Chicago or at 630-717-3500 in Naperville.